- slide 1 of 3

 - Bead necklaces and bracelets: Students of all ages like to make bead necklaces and bracelets with beads and string.
 Making this jewelry is great fine motor skills practice, especially since students will need to manipulate and string the beads.

 - Melty beads are also popular with elementary students.
 Students use a type of peg board to make bead designs and shapes.
 Then teachers use an iron to melt the beads together.
 You can turn these into magnets, photo frames and other creative projects.
 Melty beads are available from many craft supply stores and can also be found online.
+You can also enlist the aid of room parents to help with the ironing.

 - Students will get plenty of practice with fine motor skills when they are using any type of needle and thread to create a craft project.
 Easy student projects include pillows, holiday ornaments and even aprons.